The Holy Spirit

 The Spirit can guide us throughout our lives.
 As we prayerfully ask God for help, His Holy Spirit “will show unto you all things what ye should do” (2 Nephi 32:5).
 One of the ways God communicates with us is through the Holy Ghost.
 The Holy Spirit speaks to our mind and to our hearts through thoughts and feelings.

 Before Jesus was crucified, He promised His followers that the Father would send them the Comforter, or the Holy Ghost (see John 14:26–27).
 One role of the Holy Ghost is to offer comfort and peace.
-The Holy Ghost comforts us when we are scared, lonely, or overwhelmed and fills us with “hope and perfect love” (Moroni 8:26).
+The Spirit comforts us when we are scared, lonely, or overwhelmed and fills us with “hope and perfect love” (Moroni 8:26).

 The Spirit can change and purify your heart.
 We each experience internal, invisible struggles.
 We may feel anger, hurt, jealousy, or many other hard feelings caused by any number of circumstances.
 Through our faith in Jesus, the Holy Spirit can cleanse our hearts and change our dispositions.
 It can help us forgive others, replace anger with love, and become more like Jesus.

 The Holy Ghost can help you “know the truth of all things” (Moroni 10:5).
-He testifies of Heavenly Father and of Jesus Christ, as well as His divine role, God’s love, and all other eternal truths.
+He testifies of Heavenly Father and of Jesus Christ, as well as Jesus’s divine role, God’s love, and all other eternal truths.
 You can feel the Holy Spirit confirm truth in your heart and mind as you study the scriptures and pray for understanding.

 How can I feel the influence of the Holy Spirit in my life?